mxayon/blog/_posts/2019-07-08-TasteTest-XDvsSketchvsFramerX.markdown

 star: true
 category: blog
 author: maximonakpil
-description: Notes on trying out the different prototyping flavors!
+description: Notes on trying out the different prototyping flavors! (and for anyone curious to try)
 ---

 ## Adobe XD